jmlab-dev/apv/README.md

 > Designed by **jmlab-dev**

 ## Highlights

-- Open individual XML profiles, multiple files, or an entire folder.
 - Drag and drop XML files or folders into the application.
 - Compare two loaded profiles with semantic highlighting:
-  - lower values are shown in a subtle green tone;
-  - higher values are shown in a subtle red tone;
-  - more-negative offsets are treated as lower values.
 - Inspect every raw feature/state and the original XML.
 - Save profile names and notes without modifying the source XML.
 - Export loaded profiles to CSV.